 - Explore the city’s rich history.
 From its impressive medieval architecture to its role in the Industrial Revolution, there’s a lot to discover in Newcastle’s history.

 You can’t go wrong with a trip to Norwich.
-From quirky pubs to scenic walks, this is ideal for a long weekend break.
+From quirky pubs to scenic walks, this is ideal for a long weekend city break in the UK.

 - Go for a walk in the park.
 There are several parks in Norwich, including Eaton Park and Mousehold Heath.
 They are perfect for a relaxing stroll, and offer great views of the city.